Gautam3131/Digital-Hero/docs/ci-cd.md

 ## Provider Setup

 1. Create a Vercel project linked to this repository and copy its organization and project IDs into the GitHub `production` Environment Variables.
-2. Create a Render web service from `render.yaml`, attach the persistent `/data` disk, configure the backend runtime variables, and create a deploy hook.
+2. Create a Railway service from `railway.json`, attach the persistent `/data` volume, and configure the backend runtime variables.
+3. Add the Railway project, environment, and service IDs as GitHub `production` Environment Variables.
-3. Add the Vercel token and Render deploy hook as GitHub Environment Secrets.
+4. Add the Vercel token and Railway project token as GitHub Environment Secrets.
-4. Set `PUBLIC_BASE_URL` to the backend HTTPS origin and `FRONTEND_ORIGIN` to the Vercel HTTPS origin.
+5. Set `PUBLIC_BASE_URL` to the backend HTTPS origin and `FRONTEND_ORIGIN` to the Vercel HTTPS origin.
-5. Set `BACKEND_PUBLIC_URL` and `FRONTEND_PUBLIC_URL` in GitHub, then run `Deploy` manually once to verify the wiring.
+6. Set `BACKEND_PUBLIC_URL` and `FRONTEND_PUBLIC_URL` in GitHub, then run `Deploy` manually once to verify the wiring.

 The backend health endpoint is `GET /health`.
 A successful deployment returns `{ "ok": true, "service": "digital-heroes-api" }`.